Metro INOX Cinemas: History

 Metro is located in the Dhobitalao area of Mumbai.
 The Art Deco cinema opened on 5 June 1938, and initially exhibited movies made by MGM.
 The interior, floors, walls, ceilings as well as the furniture, was in shades of red and pink.
-Patrons were serviced by liveried ushers in the marble foyer and staircases, which led up to murals by students of the J. J. School of Art, under Charles Gerard.
+Patrons were serviced by liveried ushers in the marble foyer and staircases, which led up to murals by students of the Sir J. J. School of Art, under Charles Gerard.
 In 1955 Metro was the venue for the first Filmfare Awards night.

-In 1970, the cinema was taken over by the Gupta family and with Indianisation came the era of screening Hindi films.

-It soon became Bollywood's most famous red-carpet theatre.
-The Indian star presence at Metro became so prominent that riot police were often called in at film premieres.